 Chicago White Stockings

 In 1900, Charlie Comiskey moved the St. Paul Saints to Chicago when the Western League became the still minor league American League.
 The team was relegated to the south side of town.
 In honor of the North Side team, Comiskey renamed the team the "White Stockings".
 However he was only allowed to use the White Stocking name, and not the Chicago name on the uniforms.
 The name was still used when the American League became a major league in 1901 but was quickly overtaken by its shortened form, White Sox.

-- Richard C. Lindberg: The White Sox Encyclopedia, Temple University Press, June 23, 1997
+- Richard C. Lindberg: The White Sox Encyclopedia, Temple University Press, Philadelphia, PA, 1997

 - Brian McKenna: "Sputtering Towards Respectability: Chicago's Journey to the Big Leagues", in Stuart Shea, ed.: North Side, South Side, All Around Town, The National Pastime, SABR, 2015.
 ISBN 978-1-93359987-8